TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/getAvatar.md

 `Promise`\<`undefined` \| `string`\>

-The URL of the avatar image, a base64 blockie, or undefined if an error occurs.
+The URL of the avatar image or undefined if an error occurs.